-• Lepoutre wanted to bring awareness to our dark sky community, encouraging lights are turned off in the overnight.
-According to the official dark sky compliance recommendations, it states lights should not be of a color more than 3,000 degrees Kelvin (also named CCT for Color Correlated Temperature).
-Lights should also be turned off between midnight between 4 a.m.
+- LePoutre wanted to bring awareness to our dark sky community, encouraging lights are turned off in the overnight.
+According to the official dark sky compliance recommendations, it states lights no more than 3000 watts, and turn off lights between midnight between 4 a.m.
 There was a prior article in the NOHOA website on this topic that was very good.
-It was suggested that it be republished in the paper for awareness.
+It was suggested that it be republished in the paper for awareness. - Motta suggested that this could also be a good opportunity to conduct a dark sky event for families to get out for a special event.

-- Motta suggested that this could also be a good opportunity to conduct a dark sky event for families to get out for a special event. - Hawkins mentioned the boundary waters was just certified as a Dark sky site.
+- Hawkins mentioned the boundary waters was just certified as a Dark sky site.
 Would be good to compile an easy list of color temp, turn off lights, etc. as a recommended list for residents.
 NOHOA regulations state less than 1,200 lumens per fixture and must be downward facing.
 An educational / informational session would be good to share the biological implications as well as balancing residents desire for safety and security.
-Many are used to having street lights that move into the community. - In addition to the less than 1,200 lumens per fixture required by NOHOA, one should only purchase light bulbs that are less than 3,000 Kelvin.
-There is a Dark Sky Label for commercial bulbs that guarantees this, it is sometimes labelled IDA/Dark Sky Approved (International Dark-Sky Association). - Lepoutre foresees next items as: Step 1: Write why it is important and raise awareness 2) Have an event coinciding with a perseiods meteor shower look up event.
+Many are used to having street lights that move into the community. - Lepoutre understands why it is in important in US have label that less than 3,000 kelvin...and to look for dark sky light bulbs.
+He foresees next items as: Step 1: Write why it is important and raise awareness 2) Have an event coinciding with a perseiods meteor shower look up event.
 August 11-13th perhaps a good target date. - Action plan Lepoutre will try to write up why important and find list of other certified cities to reference.
 Will ask NOHOA if can use their article.
 Motta to look at putting together an event in August. - Kianian stated that insects are impacted as well and they are drawn to the lights. - Dunn mentioned the wildlife you would see without lights on. - A guidance and best practices document will be shared by Motta.